Adnan790/CRUD-Operations/README.md

 npm install -g express-generator

-if powershell is disabled use this command:
+if PowerShell is disabled use this command:

 Set-ExecutionPolicy RemoteSigned

 Using MVC Pattern
 Controller
- -> Controller.js file in which all all the API'S
+ -> Controller.js file in which all the API

  Model
 model.js -> user data model like (user schema)